-- Take some dough in your hands and roll it like a ball.
+- Take some potato mixture in your hands and roll it like a ball.

-- Add 1 tablespoon mixture in the center...
+- Flatten this ball and add 1 tablespoon cooked lentil mixture in the center.

-- And start bringing all the sides together and seal the potato ball from all sides making it look like a big tennis shaped ball.
+- Bring all the sides together and secure the potato ball.
+Seal and pinch the ball in the center until it look like a big dough ball.

-- Cook them from one side and apply oil as needed.
+- Cook from one side and apply oil as needed.

 - Turn occasionally and brown them evenly on both sides.
 Once crisp and brown, remove and serve it hot with green chutney of your choice.